 “To achieve your goals, it matters less how smart you are or how much innate talent you’re born with.
 These things are important, but they mean little if you don’t understand one thing.
 You can’t get there alone.
 In fact, you can’t get very far at all.”

-We should all agree that an effective team will achieve far more than an individual, so it isn’t a big leap to think about a powerful network being like a loose nit team. i.e. the sum of the parts should add up to more than the individual parts themselves.
+We should all agree that an effective team will achieve far more than an individual.
+It, therefore, isn’t a big leap to think about a powerful network as being a loose nit team. i.e. the sum of the parts should add up to more than the individual parts themselves.

 Our immunity to change is in overdrive when it comes to networking.
 The powerful force of nature, dynamic equilibrium (Seven Languages for Transformation - Kegan/Lahey) tends to keep things pretty much as they are, back into familiar, business as usual and so avoid significant change.

 We are likely taking many actions that may prevent our goal of networking effectively e.g. our schedules are so full already there isn’t time, or we aren’t on the look-out for networking opportunities.